National Campaign for People's Right to Information

 National Campaign for People's Right to Information (NCPRI) was established in 1996 to advocate for a legal backing to citizens right to information.
 This resulted in the historic and pro-people law - the Right to Information Act, 2005.
 More recently, this movement has also campaigned for Grievance redressal bill and Whistleblowers protection bill.
 It is a network of organisations and individuals who use the Right to Information law to demand transparency and accountability of government, but also support the use of the RTI in various other sectors to demand accountability.

 History

 The campaign has its roots in the work and experiences of the Mazdoor Kisan Shakti Sangathan.
 It was established in 1996 at a gathering of more than a hundred activist organisations.
 Later that year, it drafted the first version of a Right to Information Law in India, along with the Press Council of India.
 The city of Beawar now has an official plaque that pays tribute to the Chang Gate protest which has a pivotal moment in the fight for the RTI.
-This history has been documented in the book, among others, RTI Story by Aruna Roy and MKSS Collective (Roli Books, 2018).